SOP 7.4 - Rodent Post-operative Care (Mice)

 • Measure and record post-operative body weight daily, for a minimum of three days.

 • All procedures and drugs must be recorded on cage cards.
-A surgical logbook is recommended, easily accessible by the veterinarian team (e.g. stored in an anteroom or treatment room).
+Surgical sheets or forms are recommended, easily accessible by the Veterinary team (e.g. stored in the anteroom or treatment room).
 However, if all the information found in the book is recorded on the cage card, the Principal Investigator can forego this secondary documentation.
 General parameters to be recorded for rodent surgery includes:

 • baseline and post-op Day 1, 2, 3 weight,

-• all pre-op and post-op analgesics and fluids (dose, rate, frequency).
+• all pre-operative and post-operative analgesic and fluids (dose, rate, frequency).

 • Any irregularities in recovery must be brought to the attention of the clinical veterinarian.
 Continued weight loss, dehydration and lethargy are NOT acceptable.
 Refer to the Humane Interventions within the Animal Use Protocol (and the veterinarians) for guidance.